 Gender & Soldiering During The Civil War (Grades 6 – 8)

 Gender and Soldiering during the Civil War is a comprehensive 29-page inquiry unit devoted to the motivations of women who fought during the Civil War.
 Students critically examine primary source documents, ask questions, make hypotheses and draw conclusions.
 Using HUE’s Inquiry Edusystem™, students explore the topic in depth, engage in HUE’s original “What’s My Secret?” game, work collaboratively and practice skills.
 The unit provides links to other resources, assessments and connections to other events in the past and connections to modern-day considerations.

-Lawrence v Texas: Decriminalizing “Homosexuality” recommended for grades 11 – 12
+Lawrence v Texas: Decriminalizing “Homosexuality” (Grades 11+)

 In 2003, the Supreme Court of the United States (SCOTUS) decriminalizes “homosexuality” and paves the way for marriage equality

 Students will explore how the Supreme Court of the United States (SCOTUS) decisions influence society’s ideas of morality and fundamental rights through a comprehensive and academic inquiry process.
 Janson Wu’s case study interview will provide a launching point for students as they explore facts of the Lawrence v Texas SCOTUS case.

 Dr. Evelyn Hooker: Science & Morality (Grades 11+)

 Dr. Evelyn Hooker reveals how moral responsibility influenced her study that substantiated removing “homosexuality” as a mental disorder from the American Psychiatric Association’s DSM (Diagnostic and Statistical Manual)